 Grants awarded: Developing Excellence in Leadership, Training and Science Initiative

-In 2015, Wellcome and the Department for International Development awarded funding to eleven leading African researchers through the DELTAS Africa programme.
+In 2015, Wellcome and the UK Department for International Development awarded funding to eleven leading African researchers through the DELTAS I Africa programme.

-Delivered by the Alliance for Accelerating Excellence in Science in Africa, this initiative aims to support world-class scientific research across the continent.
+Delivered by the Alliance for Accelerating Excellence in Science in Africa (AESA) at the African Academy of Science (AAS), this initiative supported world-class scientific research across the continent.

 By training and developing the scientific careers of PhD students and post-doctoral fellows, THRiVE-2 will build on the successes of THRiVE, a regional network of research excellence, to create research leaders in infectious diseases, neglected tropical disease, maternal, neonatal and reproductive health, and non-communicable diseases.